-PART 3 - WORK
+PART 3 - WORK AND EDUCATION

-6 Attending work
+6 Attending work or education

-- (1) A person may attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in the State of Victoria if: - (a) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; or - (b) in relation to office-based work premises, if the person who has employed or engaged the person to work has advised that it is permissible for them to do so in accordance with the Directions currently in force.
+- (1) A person who ordinarily resides in Regional Victoria may only attend work (whether paid or voluntary, including for charitable or religious purposes) at a work premises in: - (a) Regional Victoria if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; or - (ii) in relation to office-based work premises, if the person who has employed or engaged the person to work has advised that it is permissible for them to do so in accordance with the Directions currently in force. - (b) Metropolitan Melbourne if: - (i) it is not reasonably practicable for the person to work from the premises where they ordinarily reside or another suitable premises; and - (ii) they are an authorised worker or work for an authorised provider. - (2) A person who ordinarily resides in Regional Victoria may only obtain educational services, including going to primary or secondary school, outside school hours care and higher education services, in: - (a) Regional Victoria; or - (b) Metropolitan Melbourne to the extent those educational services are permitted under the Restricted Activity Directions (Metropolitan Melbourne) and the Stay at Home Directions (Metropolitan Melbourne), and in accordance with any requirements set out in those directions.

-Note 1: the Workplace Directions and the Workplace (Additional Industry Obligations) Directions address how certain workplaces should facilitate onsite work.